alistairdunn1/GrowthVB/README.md

 - `age_bin_width`: Width of age bins in years for stratification (default 2)
 - `alpha`: Significance level (default 0.05)
 - `verbose`: Whether to print progress messages (default TRUE)
-- `seed`: Optional seed for reproducible results
+- `seed`: Seed for reproducible results

 Parameters can be selectively tested using the `parameters` argument.
-For sex models, parameters are automatically expanded to sex-specific versions (e.g., "Linf_M", "Linf_F").
+For sex models, parameters are expanded to sex-specific versions (e.g., "Linf_M", "Linf_F").

-### Bayesian Model
+### Bayesian Models

 ```r
 library(growthVB)